 2. Pre-soak or pre-treat heavily soiled laundry

-There's no point buying the most water-efficient washing machine out there if you have to throw half the load back to get it clean.
+There's no point buying the most water-efficient washing machine out there if you have to throw half the load back in to get it clean.

 Anything you can do to clean the item beforehand will mean you won't have to wash it twice.